lizmat/Ecosystem-Cache/README.md

 ### :ecosystem

 Optional.
 The [`Ecosystem`](https://raku.land/zef:lizmat/Ecosystem) object for which to set up / update a cache.
-Defaults to whatever ecosystem in instantiated with `Ecosystem.new`.
+Defaults to whatever ecosystem in instantiated with `Ecosystem.new` (which is currently the `"rea"` ecosystem).

 After instantion, the `Ecosystem` object used can be obtained by the `ecosystem` method.